 Please note that ART is provided under the GNU GPL v.
-3.0, and as such, is Open Source Software which is intended to be free, and stay free.
-Please make sure you are familiar with the legal consequences of using such software before downloading and installing ART.
+3.0.
+Make sure you are familiar with the legal consequences of using such software before downloading and installing ART.

 We provide two documents in PDF form: